Research in Genetics

 Students interested in research can see a further description of research in my laboratory here: Undergraduate Research Description.

 After reading the description, interested students should download and complete this application for research and email it to me for consideration.

-My laboratory currently has limited space available for Spring 2015 for students wishing to register for Research in Genetics.
+My laboratory currently has limited space available for Fall 2015 for students wishing to register for Research in Genetics.
 We also have space for students interested in obtaining an informal experience with our group.

 Honors in Genetics